ZKB Pionierpreis Technopark

 Sponsors

 Zürcher Kantonalbank is wholly owned by the people of the Canton of Zurich.
 The law governing the bank’s activities states that it must support the canton in solving its tasks in the areas of the environment, society, and economy.
 For this reason, Zürcher Kantonalbank is particularly committed to promoting start-ups.
 It supports the universities in Zurich and is the main sponsor of the innovation and technoparks in the canton.
-It also supports various institutions that accompany start-ups on their way into the economy.
-Furthermore, the bank invests venture capital in more than 250 innovative young companies in Switzerland.
-At a later stage, institutional investors have the opportunity to invest directly in these start-ups thanks to a fund.
+Since 2005, it has provided venture capital to around 300 innovative young companies in Switzerland.
+Currently, its portfolio includes over 180 start-ups from all over Switzerland, broadly diversified across all economic sectors.
+Zürcher Kantonalbank also supports various institutions that accompany start-ups on their way into the economy.

 The privately financed Technopark Zurich Foundation operates Switzerland’s leading technology transfer center at Technoparkstrasse 1 in Zurich West.
 The property, Technopark Zurich, with its 47,000 m2 of space plus 6,000 m2 of factory floors, is owned by the shareholders Swiss Life and Zürcher Kantonalbank.